dtpco/MyPortfolio/README.md

-MyPortfoliio
+MyPortfolio
 =================
 Description
 A personal portfolio website showcasing my skills, projects, and contact information.
 Features
-- **Home**: Introduction with a brief overview of Donnalyn Topacio.
+- **Home**: Introduction with a brief overview of myself.
 - **MyProjects**: A showcase of various projects with descriptions and links.
 - **MyContact**: A form for visitors to get in touch, along with social medialinks.